 Providing Advice and Guidance

-If you feel that your family could benefit from your advice and guidance during the ownership transition process, you may want to consider transferring the property sooner rather than later.
+If you feel that your family could benefit from your advice and guidance during the ownership transition process, you may want to consider with your legal and tax advisors transferring the property sooner rather than later.

 Transferring during your lifetime, either by gift or through a future interest gift, can enable you to participate in the transition process.
 You can lend a guiding hand as the children hammer out the shared ownership arrangement and be the voice of experience when it comes to maintenance and upkeep needs.
 This can help your heirs have the best chance to succeed as owners.